 How to make Meringue:

-- We will begin by whipping room temp egg whites in a clean bowl.
+- We will begin by whipping room temp egg whites in a clean bowl till they are frothy.

 - Add in cream of Tartar.